HarisonLacey/PremierLeagueNow/README.md

 # Premier League Now
+## About
+App that displays two of my favourite Premier League teams.
 ## Objective
 Produce a simple React Native app that retrieves and lists the players/drivers for two of your favourite teams - the results should be displayed in a two column grid layout and we should